Breeding Values

 When a calf is born, the first estimate of its breeding values will be calculated as the average of its parents.
 This means it is critically important that the mother of a calf is identified correctly at birth, as dam information is linked to the father of the calf through mating records.

+Cows that are measured on more occasions will have more reliable breeding values.
 The reliability of a bull’s breeding value for a particular trait increases as more of his daughters are measured in the same herd in comparison to daughters of other bulls.

 The ten traits in BW are categorised as either Production efficiency traits or Robustness traits.